iliaskaloup/LocVul/README.md

 • visualize.py: It produces the bar charts that are presented in the paper to compare LocVul with the Self-Attention approach

+• seq2seq_eval_cwe_analysis.py: An additional script (extension of the seq2seq_eval.py) that executes both CodeBERT and CodeT5 models to find vulnerable functions and the vulnerable lines inside them, evaluating the line-level performance of the Seq2Seq approach, reporting also the performance per CWE.

 • jupyter/ contains the jupyter equivalents of the python scripts

 • results/ contains the results of the analysis for all the used evaluation metrics per seed

 • preliminary_work/ contains several scripts developed in the beginning of this research and are not actual part of the study described in the paper

+• cross_cwe/ contains the scripts for the cross-cwe experiment

+• ablation/t5_xai/ contains the script developed to show the impact of the se2seq paradigm on the methodology

 ### Dataset